 - A full-time 10-week substantive internship at a reproductive rights, health, and/or justice organization with a $4500 stipend

 - An intensive 3 day training at the annual Collective Power Conference.
-Training will include workshops on non-profit organizations, grassroots organizing, effective communication, self-care, and reproductive and social justice. **Note: At this time we are planning for an in-person conference for the 2022 program year.**
+Training will include workshops on non-profit organizations, grassroots organizing, effective communication, self-care, and reproductive and social justice. **Note: The mandatory training for selected interns will be held online instead of in person for the 2022 program year.**

 - Continued support and training throughout the summer